 The corporation is required to submit to ESFA an assurance report on regularity signed by a reporting accountant, which provides limited assurance, as part of its annual report and financial statements (annual accounts).
-This report will address any issues of irregularity and impropriety.
+This report will address any issues of irregularity including those arising from the 'Managing Public Money' related and other transactional requirements linked to reclassification (Please see the "Dear Accounting Officer" letter of 29 November 2022 and ESFA's bite size guides).
 These terms of engagement set out the basis on which the reporting accountant will sign the assurance report on regularity.